 By now, you would have wrapped your head around the difference between DDL and DML are necessary.
-When handling a large database consisting of multiple records, you need to use them properly.
+When handling an extensive database consisting of multiple records, you need to use them properly.
 While filtering data from a table, make sure you have mentioned the condition properly in the Where clause.
-If you do not mention a condition, the entire table will be deleted.
+If you do not specify a condition, the entire table will be deleted.

 For making any structural modifications, the commands mentioned under DDL will come in handy.